Justinmind’s integration with Microsoft Team Foundation Server

 - In the dialog that appears, you’ll need to fill in the following:

-- The TFS user’s password – the password needs to be a personal access token.
-You can create a token following these instructions.
+2. The TFS user’s personal access token.
+You can create a token by following these instructions

-- URL of your Visual Studio work space e.g. https://domainname.visualstudio.com/collectionname
+3. URL of your Visual Studio, DevOps, or TFS work space e.g. https://domainname.visualstudio.com/collectionname

-- Project Key – the abbreviated name of the TFS project.
+4. Project Key: the name of the TFS project.
 Add a forward-slash (/) before the project name

-- Query – leave the field blank to begin with and click OK.
-Reopen the dialog (step 2 again) and select/filter your queries.
+5. Query: leave the field blank to begin with and click OK.
+Reopen the dialog and select/filter your queries.

 - To import your TFS work items, go to the “Plug-ins” main menu option, and under “Team Foundation Server”, select “Import Requirements”.